preamza02/api_plus_tech_tutorial/k8s_training/README.md

 # k8s training

-I spend 30 min to finish this tutorial
+I spend 1 hour to finish this tutorial